Glue Brick

 Frequently Asked Questions About Glue For Brick

 Adiseal is the best adhesive to use on brick.
 It has proven to be the strongest adhesive in an independent test.
-Adiseal is flexible, waterproof, high gap fill, high grab, UV resistant and sticks almost any type of material to brick.
+Adiseal is a versatile adhesive that is flexible, waterproof, high gap fill, high grab, UV resistant, and can bond almost any type of material to brick.

-As most brick are porous, it will soak up any liquid glue or adhesive.
-With Adiseal adhesive & sealant this is not required as Adiseal will not soak into the brick.
+In most cases, brick is porous and can soak up liquid glue or adhesive.
+However, Adiseal adhesive and sealant does not require brick to be sealed beforehand, as it will not soak into the brick.